OpenHistoricalDataMap/MapnikTileServer/README.md

 Copy `.env-example` to `.env` and change it to you needs

--> todo need more description
+If you need more explanation about the `.env` file, look in the docs -> https://readthedocs.org/projects/docker-ohdm/

 ```bash
 $ cp .env-example .env